Cunningtons LLP Solicitors Wickford

 Solicitors for Conveyancing, Wills & Probate, and Family Law in Wickford

 Cunningtons LLP’s Wickford Office was opened in 1989 by our former Managing Partner Paul Fenton, and is now run by Partner Kate Hunt.
 It is located on Gibraltar Walk, just off the High Street in Wickford.
-The office provides advice in all aspects of Residential Conveyancing, Family Law, and Wills and Probate.
+The office provides specialist legal advice in all aspects of Residential Conveyancing, Family Law, and Wills and Probate.

 If you are selling your home, buying a new home, or simply remortgaging your existing home, our firm of residential conveyancing solicitors make sure that all the legal aspects are taken care of.
 Click here to request a conveyancing quote.

 We have a specialist Family Law team to help with all aspects of marriage, divorce and civil partnerships – including arrangements for children and finance.
 We also offer a will-writing and probate department to ensure that your wishes are taken care of.